Compliance

 Mistake 5: Neglecting Vendor Contracts

-Reality: You're responsible for vendor compliance
+You're responsible for vendor compliance failures.

 Mistake 6: Inadequate Security

-Problem: Minimal security measures for personal information
+Implementing minimal security measures for systems containing personal information.

 International Considerations